w3techh/ob-screenshot/README.md

 A lightweight application for quickly taking screenshots in OpenBox.

-Tk and Qt variants offered.
+Tk and Qt variants available.

 ## 🚀 Features
 - Easy screenshot capture with selection mode